|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fire Control Officer 1st Lt P Kruijne, NEIAF (POW / MIA, BNR)

 Bombardier Ens A. B. Andela NEIAF (MIA / KIA)

 Radio Sgt C Van Ginnel, NEIAF 92376 (MIA / KIA)

 W/AG Sgt Reginald Peter Leehy, 412067 RAAF (MIA / KIA) Barraba, NSW

 MIA May 21, 1943

-Hit in the starboard engine by anti-aircraft fire while at approximately 8,500' causing it to catch fire and crash into deep water approximately 1.5 miles south west of the wreck off the western shore of Saumlaki Bay.
+Over the target, hit in the starboard engine by anti-aircraft fire while at approximately 8,500' causing it to catch fire and crash into deep water approximately 1.5 miles south west of the wreck off the western shore of Saumlaki Bay.
 At lease one of the crew was seen to exit the aircraft and deploy his parachute and landed in the sea about one mile west-southwest of the crash.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|